 - have realistic expectations and be motivated

-Dr. Monica Young and her multidisciplinary team provide individualized care when it comes to surgical weight loss.
+Monica Young.
+MD, and her multidisciplinary team provide individualized care when it comes to surgical weight loss.
 Dr. Young performs laparoscopic sleeve gastrectomy, laparoscopic Roux-en-Y gastric bypass, and laparoscopic adjustable gastric band removal surgeries.

 Does my insurance cover weight loss surgery?